World Communication Forum Association

 • by written resignation thereby notifying the Global Executive Board at least three months before the end of the financial year.

-• for non-payment of dues until the end pf the month after the calendar year started or non-payment until the end of the first month after membership started.
+• for non-payment of dues until the end of the month after the invoice was sent for payment or non-payment until the end of the first month after membership started.